videhasharma/nhs-pgx/project-pages/docs/index.md

 ## openEHR archetypes and templates

-For those not familiar with openEHR, this [short introductory video](https://youtu.be/uWBAeu464rM?t=62) may be helpful - watch until about 15m 20s.
+I you are not familiar with openEHR, this short intro may be helpful - watch until about 15m 20s.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/uWBAeu464rM?start=85&end=906" title="openEHR Intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Archetypes are definitions of components of information to be stored in a healthcare record or application.
 For example how to record a blood pressure, or a diagnosis, or a specific PROM like EQ-5D.